• Skip to main content

 Can’t pay all at once?
 No worries.
 AlignerCo gives you two ways to break that lump sum into bite-sized chunks: SmileFlex and SmileFlex Easy.

-AlignerCo partners with Splitit to provide their standard SmileFlex plan, which is twelve monthly payments of $73.
+AlignerCo partners with Splitit to provide their standard SmileFlex plan, which breaks the full price into twelve equal monthly payments.
 However, it requires a soft credit check, so not everyone qualifies.
 If your credit score isn’t ideal, no worries!
 Their second plan, SmileFlex Easy, doesn’t require a check, so it’s open to every customer.
-This plan includes six monthly payments of $100, but requires a $495 down payment.
+This plan includes six monthly payments of $100, but requires a $595 down payment.

 Aftercare Expenses